bitPogo/kmock/docs/src/howto/assertion.md

 Optionally you can use `ensureVerificationOf` if you need any insurance that all Proxies have been covered during a run by a Verifier/Asserter.

 Verifier/Asserter can additionally be initialised with the `coverAllInvocations` flag, which is false by default.
-This flag forces Proxies, which are excluded from Verification/Assertion by default, to be covered during a test unit run.
+This flag forces Proxies, which are excluded from Verification/Assertion by default to be covered during a test run.
-This is only important if you have to cover build-in methods like equals.
-Build-In methods are excluded from Verification via Verifier/Asserter by default due to their special nature.
+This is only important if you have to cover build-in methods like `equals`, since they are excluded from Verification via Verifier/Asserter by default due to their special nature.

 ## Teardown
 As with Mocks Verifier/Asserter have a `clear` method, which opens them up for reuse.